berndporr/fastcgi_json_cpp_api/README.md

-# JSON fastcgi web API
+# jQuery C++ fastcgi web API

-Header-only event driven communication between jQuery in a web-browser and C++ via nginx.
+C++ Header-only event driven communication between jQuery in a web-browser via nginx.

-This was developed because of a lack of a very lightweight jQuery to C++ communication.
-This is a small header based helper which can easily be included in any C++ application which needs to talk to a web page where realtime data needs to be exchanged.
+This was developed because of a lack of a lightweight jQuery to C++ communication.
+This is a small helper which can easily be included in any C++ application which needs to talk to a web page where realtime data needs to be exchanged.